Brewers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Atlanta Braves and Ronald Acuna Jr. will hit the field against the Milwaukee Brewers and Andruw Monasterio on Saturday at 7:20 PM ET, in the second game of a three-game series at Truist Park.
+Ronald Acuna Jr. and the Atlanta Braves will square off against the Milwaukee Brewers and Carlos Santana on Sunday at 1:35 PM ET, at Truist Park.

-The Brewers are +180 moneyline underdogs in this matchup with the Braves (-225).
-The matchup's over/under is set at 10 runs.
+The favored Braves have -210 moneyline odds against the underdog Brewers, who are listed at +170.
+An 11.5-run total has been listed in the matchup.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.